 SPECIAL VOTING DEADLINE NOTICE TO PARTICIPANTS IN EMERSON ELECTRIC CO.

-BENEFIT PLANS If you own shares of Emerson Electric Co. common stock through any benefit plan of Emerson or any of its subsidiaries, the shares represented by your proxy card include those shares.
+If you own shares of Emerson Electric Co. common stock through any benefit plan of Emerson or any of its subsidiaries, the shares represented by your proxy card include those shares.
 To allow sufficient time for the plan trustees to vote, the trustees must receive your voting instructions by 11:59 P.M.
-Eastern Time on February 2, 2012.
-If the trustees do not receive your properly completed instructions by that date, the trustees will vote the shares in the same proportion as the votes that the trustees receive from other plan participants, unless otherwise required by law.
+Eastern Time on January 31, 2013.
+If the trustees do not receive your properly completed instructions by that date, the trustees will vote the shares in the same proportion as the votes that the trustees receive from other plan participants, unless otherwise

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: x

-M30205-D17303 KEEP THIS PORTION FOR YOUR RECORDS
+M50772-P30405 KEEP THIS PORTION FOR YOUR RECORDS